UncleJunVIP/Mortar/README.md

     - Alternatively, download the [latest Mortar release](https://github.com/UncleJunVIP/Mortar/releases/latest) for NextUI (look for
       `Mortar.pak.zip`)
-    - If downloading manually, be sure to unzip the release before continuing.
-4. Edit one of the templates [found here](/.github/resources/config_examples).
-5. Save the edited template as `config.json`.
-    - Pak Store Users: upload `config.json` to `SD_ROOT/Tools/tg5040/Mortar.pak`.
-    - Manual Installers: upload the `Mortar.pak` directory that came in the release zip and place `config.json` inside.
+    - For manual downloads, extract the release zip and place the `Mortar.pak` directory into `SD_ROOT/Tools/tg5040`.
+4. Follow the "How To Configure Mortar" section below to complete the setup.
-6. Launch `Mortar` from the `Tools` menu and enjoy!
+5. Launch `Mortar` from the `Tools` menu and enjoy!

 ---